Reviews You Can Rely On

 Carry Style Pack

 With many exciting dry-bag coolers now on the scene, the IceMule Pro 33 handily holds its own among the rest.
-It proves itself incredibly easy to use and comfortable to carry.
+Our tests prove it to be incredibly easy to use and comfortable to carry.
 The large roll-top design allows easy access to its contents, so you won't have to remove everything on top to reach that last cold soda at the bottom.

 Best of all, this cooler is waterproof and floats.
 Toss this on the kayak or paddleboard, or tug it along on your next float trip.
-Regardless, if it topples overboard, you can rest assured it won't get soaked or sink.
-It also performs quite well among backpack models in our insulation testing and is solidly durable.
+Either way, if it topples overboard, you can rest assured it won't get soaked or sink.
+It also performs quite well among backpack models in our insulation testing — scoring just slightly under the Engel Roll Top BP25 Backpack — and is solidly durable.

 If you're someone who spends a lot of time doing water sports, the floating capabilities of this cooler alone could make it your ideal choice.
 With a lightly padded back panel, breathable mesh, and a more flexible structure, we had no trouble transporting this cooler around—from land to water and back again (but if you're wearing a swimsuit, be aware that it tends to rub against bare skin.)
 We personally enjoy using the IceMule Pro 33 for bringing a few refreshments along for multi-mile hikes or any destination a little further from the parking lot.
 It also features a valve for puffing up the body with air or deflating it for better storage when it's time to put the cooler away.

-While this cooler pack is waterproof, it's important to get enough rolls in when using it.
-With just one or two, the bag will not be leak-proof.
+Despite the waterproof construction, users must get enough rolls in when using this option.
+With just one or two rolls, the bag will not be leak-proof.
 That said, the more you roll, the less internal capacity available.
-When fully loaded with a whopping 39 cans, we wish we had a waist belt to take some weight off our shoulders.
+When fully loaded with a whopping 39 cans, we wish this bag included a waist belt to take some weight off our shoulders.
 We also wish it had more pockets on the outside for extra items.
-For another backpack option, consider the RTIC Backpack 30, which boasts a big capacity with that coveted waist strap.
+Another backpack option worth considering is the RTIC Backpack 30, which boasts a big capacity with that coveted waist strap.
 It has a zippered top that may be easier to close, and our items inside still stayed 100% dry throughout our adventures.
+Nevertheless, for a drybag-style soft cooler, the IceMule Pro 33 is our first pick.

 Read more: IceMule Pro 33 review